Eye Clinic Liaison Officers (ECLOs)

 ECLOs can supply a variety of information to help the patient understand their eye condition as well as dedicated material for any specific eye conditions.

-If you are interested in booking an appointment with one of the Eye Clinic Liaison Officers, or would like more information, you can ask your hospital consultant or contact us directly.
-You can contact Russ & Talia by phone, text or email.
+If you are interested in booking an appointment with one of the Eye Clinic Liaison Officers, or would like more information, you can ask your hospital consultant or contact Russell and Talia directly.
+Details below.

 Birmingham Midland Eye Centre